Support our work by becoming our Patron! Learn More

-SOP For Controller's Periodic Check List For Full Service Hotels
+SOP Finance and Accounting – Controller’s Periodic Check List For Full Service Hotels

 Purpose of Controller's Periodic Check List For Full Service Hotels:

-The Controller is to establish a review of key procedures to safeguard the financial operation of the hotel and to assist in the compliance with the Key Financial Controls.
+The Controller is to establish a review of key procedures to safeguard the financial operation of the hotel and to assist in compliance with the Key Financial Controls.
 It is the responsibility of the Controller to ensure that reviews are in concurrence with the frequency indicated.

 Controller's Periodic Check List For Full Service Hotels SOP Procedures: